Last Updated on December 29, 2022 by Anneke Schmidt, PhD

 Practical tip: Try to become conscious of your time management.
 Use a calendar or online planner to schedule your daily tasks and appointments.

 Being grateful for what you have can enhance your mental well-being and improve your self-motivation levels.
-According to Emmons and Mishra, we feel inspired and invigorated when we experience gratitude, which helps us to make progress towards our goals .
-You could use a gratitude journal like THIS 52-WEEK GRATITUDE JOURNAL WITH PROMPTS to write down what you are thankful for or simply say it out loud.
+According to Emmons and Mishra, we feel inspired and invigorated when we experience gratitude, which helps us to make progress toward our goals .
+You could use a gratitude journal to write down what you are thankful for or simply say it out loud.

 Practical tip: Try to be grateful for the little things in life.
 Start a gratitude practice by writing down three things that you are thankful for each day.